7 Crazy Lottery Winners

 When Cynthia Stafford won a sum of $112 million in 2007 on the California Mega Millions jackpot she was excited but not surprised.
 She accredits her winning to her ability to visualise winning the exact sum of $112 million every time she bought a ticket.
 She continues to buy lottery tickets every week, saying “it’s only a couple of dollars”.

-In 1961, Vivian Nicholson and her husband Keith from England correctly predicted the outcome of eight football matches in the Littlewood Pools, winning more than 150,000 pounds – the equivalent today of about $4.5 million.
+In 1961, Vivian Nicholson and her husband Keith from England won the Littlewood Pools.
+They correctly predicted the outcome of eight football matches, winning more than 150,000 pounds.
+That’s the equivalent today of about $4.5 million.
 Following the massive win, Vivian immediately went onto the news to announce she would be spending her winnings on upgrading her wardrobe.
 She stayed true to her promise and spent the majority of her winnings on expensive designer clothing.

 Built a water park